Czechoslovakia up and running through expected win

 Home boss Philipp knew he was unable to make wholesale changes, so he kept faith in ten of the players who had started against Switzerland, leaving out only right sided midfielder Girres.
 Big defender Scheuer came into the eleven, meaning Weis would move back into midfield after his disappointing showing as libero in the previous match.

 In the visiting camp there will have been a lot of optimism before the kick-off of another World Cup qualifying campaign.
 Dr Vengloš, their manager, must have been pleased with what he had seen against the Austrians, despite the fact that they had let in two goals.
 The second had come in injury time.
 Striker Václav Daněk had only featured in the final 45 minutes, but had scored twice, and was pushing for a starting berth.
 So too will have been the case with Tomáš Skuhravý, but it had been expected that Dr Vengloš would keep faith with Milan Luhový as partner for first team regular Stanislav Griga.
-However, the manager sprung a surprise by selecting the Sparta Prague striker rather than Dukla's Luhový, who had also been among the scorers against Austria.
+However, the manager sprung a surprise by selecting the Sparta Prague striker rather than Dukla’s Luhový, who had also been among the scorers against Austria.
 Furthermore, solid defender František Straka had switched over from Sparta to Borussia Mönchengladbach in the West German league, and so appeared to have made himself unpopular.
 Unavailable were also defectors Ivo Knoflíček and Luboš Kubík, of course.
 Against Luxembourg, though, Czechoslovakia would cope well even without them.
 It would be up to Kadlec to form the central defensive unit along with libero Chovanec, the same pairing which had also lined up against the Austrians.
 Full-backs were Bielik and Fieber, right and left respectively.
-Their four man midfield would contain players like Weiss, Němeček and Bílek, and most likely with captain Hašek performing the balancing act in the centre.
-No less than eight (!) of the visitors' starters were from Sparta Praha.
+Their four man midfield would contain players like Weiss, Němeček and Bílek, and possibly with Hašek performing the balancing act in the centre.
+No less than eight (!) of the visitors’ starters were from Sparta Praha.

 Luxembourg had, not surprisingly, never beaten Czechoslovakia in five previous attempts.
 Referee was Yugoslavian Dušan Čolić, a 38 year old from the Serbian part of the confederation who would be making his bow in a World Cup match.
 His only previous international match as a referee had come a year and a half earlier, when he had been in charge of Turkey v Romania in Ankara.